kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ### Passing arguments
-We now know the address of a function, but how will we pass arguments to it ?
+We now know the address of a function, but how will we pass arguments to it?

 To know where to put the arguments, we need to look at the calling convention.
 Linux uses the System V Application Binary Interface.
 And for X86 we need to look at [System V Application Binary Interface AMD64 Architecture Processor Supplement](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf).